Brownfield regulation and development: Background

 Common contaminants found in brownfields include PFAS and heavy metals, in addition to other compounds that can cause economic, environmental, and social issues when present.
 Human health can be impacted by means of cancer, brain damage, immune and nervous disorders, liver and kidney disease, and birth defects.
 Brownfields are often located in areas with high populations of low income or minority groups making this an environmental justice issue.
 Brownfields do not provide employment, tax revenue, amenities, and make no use of existing infrastructure, thus enabling urban sprawl.
 Improvements from remediation and redevelopment of brownfields include increased tax revenue, private capital, improved public and environmental quality, and greenspace preservation.
 A successful international example is in the Szechuan River, China where restoration by Shaanxi Provincial Land Engineering Construction Group altered polluted land for commercial, residential, and public usage.

-Regulation
+Regulations in the United States

 Federal and state legislation pertinent to U.S. Brownfield policy is numerous and diverse.
 The most important include the Resource Conservation and Recovery Act (RCRA), the Community Reinvestment Act (CRA), (CERCLA Superfund), and the Small Business Liability and Brownfields Revitalization Act.